A matching principle for power transfer in Stochastic Thermodynamics: Maximum power extraction from the Brownian Gyrator

 \section{Maximum power extraction from the Brownian Gyrator}

 In the present section, we take the next natural step and consider work extraction from the resulting circulating current.
-We explore the coupling of the natural gyrating motion with an external non-conservative actuation, for the purpose of extracting work that can be supplied by the anisotropy of the temperature field.
-Earlier studies on maximizing work output \cite{pietzonka2018BGeffic,abdoli2022tunable,NCbrownianG2022} were particular to linear two-dimensional systems.
+We explore the coupling of the natural gyrating motion with an external actuation, for the purpose of extracting work from the anisotropy of the temperature field.
+We restrict ourselves to non-conservative actuation (divergence-free), in order to maintain the system at steady-state\footnote{The analysis herein differs from instances where time-varying actuation is used to extract work when a system is in contact with a single heat bath with time-varying temperature profile \cite{overdampedseifert,fu2020maximal,olga2021lowfric}.}.
+Earlier studies on maximizing work output for this type of anisotropic, stationary systems~\cite{pietzonka2018BGeffic,abdoli2022tunable,NCbrownianG2022} were particular to linear two-dimensional systems.
 Our contribution lies in a general approach that applies to higher dimensions and nonlinear forces (see Section \ref{sec:general}), while bringing to light the aforementioned matching principle, that the velocity ensuring maximal power transfer is precisely at the midpoint of the power producing range of velocity values.

 Let us picture the steady-state of the Brownian gyrator (the system described by \eqref{eq:2dlangevin} subject to a fixed quadratic potential with $f=0$) as a vortex of swirling particles around the origin, which originates from the non-zero probability current at steady-state.
 Now imagine yourself sailing around the origin, propelled by the wind of particles, going in circles at some velocity slower than the particles, yet non-zero, slowed-down by external forces applied to the boat for the purpose of extracting work.
 The work extracted would correspond to the force applied on the sails times the displaced distance, in a way that is analogous to the windmill example discussed in the introduction.